Top 10 Factors To select Your Criminal Defense lawyer Or Attorney

 Criminal defense practice requires attorneys to have people skills.
 Like with doctors, some don’t.
 Your attorney should relate well to you and to all kinds of people, including witnesses, police and probation officers, medical experts, prosecutors, and judges.
 Does the attorney give you the sense that s/he will not back down from challenge or obstacles?

-Make sure your attorney speaks candidly and openly with you about expectations and cost.
+Make sure your attorney speaks candidly and openly with you about expectations and costs.

 At the initial consultation, the Portland Criminal Defense attorney should discuss what YOUR goals and expectations are and discuss the costs for representation.
 Do not be bashful about asking the attorney to break down the costs for you.
 The attorney should be open and straight forward about his or her billing practices.